Live from the Southern Command in sunny South Florida.

 Why does he care?

-Do these people not understand that you cannot have an electric car without massive coal-powered, coal-fired power plants?
+Do these people not understand that you cannot have an electric car without massive coal-powered coal-fired power plants?

 Where do you get the electricity to charge them?

-This is this is, I'm sorry, this is where things break down for me.
+This is, this is, I'm sorry, this is where things break down for me.

-Just in a common sense thing.
+Just sort of common sense thing.

 People think that electric cars, well, where do they start from?